-United Airlines in Twitter trouble over dress code rules
+United Airlines in Twitter trouble over leggings rule

-An obscure dress code requirement that is part of a United Airlines employee perk caused a stir on Twitter on Sunday.
+A dress code requirement, obscure to the general flying public but part of a United Airlines employee perk, caused a stir on Twitter on Sunday.

 The dust-up over United's (UAL) rules came after Shannon Watts, the founder of the anti-gun violence group Moms Demand Action, tweeted about seeing a United gate agent refuse to allow "girls in leggings" board a flight from Denver to Minneapolis "because spandex is not allowed."